-Lord preserve knowledge, and He brings to ruin the counsels of a treacherous man.
+Lord preserve knowledge, and He brings to ruin the counsels of the treacherous man.

 13. A sluggard says, “A lion is outside!
 I’ll be slain in the streets!”

-14. The mouth of strange women is a deep ditch; he who is cursed of the
+14. The mouth of strange women is a deep ditch, and he who is cursed of the

-15. Foolishness is bound in the heart of a child; the rod of discipline will drive it far from him.
+15. Foolishness is bound in the heart of a child, but the rod of correction will drive it far from him.

-16. He who oppresses a poor man to enrich himself and he who gives to a rich man will only come to poverty.
+16. He who oppresses a poor man to enrich himself or gives to a rich man will only come to poverty.

 ¶17.
 Incline your ear and listen to wise sayings, and apply your heart to my knowledge,

 18.for they are delightful.
-When you treasure them up inside you, they will all, together, be established on your lips.
+When you treasure them up within you, they will all be established on your lips.

-20. Haven’t I written to you up until now with counsels and knowledge,
+20. Have not I written to you previously with good counsel and knowledge,

-21. making known to you the bow of the words of truth, that you might return words of truth to those who send unto you?
+21. making known to you the certainty of the words of truth, that you might return words of truth to those who send to you?

 ¶22.
-Do not rob the poor man, because he is poor, and do not oppress the afflicted man in the gate,
+Do not rob the poor man, for he is poor, and do not oppress the needy man in the gate,

-Lord will plead their cause, and He will take away the soul of those who take from them.
+Lord will plead their cause, and He will take the life of those who take from them.

-24. Do not associate with a man given to anger, and do not go along with a wrathful man,
+24. Do not associate with a man given to anger, and with a wrathful man do not go,

 25.lest you learn his way and get a snare to your soul.